-This time around, John Payne is a tough prizefighter in another film for director, Phil Karlson.
+This time around, John Payne is a tough prizefighter in another film for director Phil Karlson.
 A familiar tale of a “man against the world.”
 George Zuckerman's story is pretty far-fetched, certainly not routine.
-If this Edward Small production falls short of being a great movie, the spot-on performances allow one to overlook weaknesses.
-Many films seem to be full of clichés, however.
+If this Edward Small production falls short of being a great movie, the spot-on performances allow one to overlook any clichés.
 The budgeted studio sets with perpetually wet city streets were a standard device to give a city life.
 The painted or rear-projected buildings are present to add depth.
-There seems to be a very noticeably odd “processing” during the harbor climax scene which looks like a stage scrim has been set up in front of cargo ships.
+There is a noticeably odd “processing” near the climactic harbor scene, perhaps a sliced-in partial rear projection in front of a cargo ship.
+In fact, the cargo ship also looks suspicious.

 Though Payne starred in a gritty, career-changing film before, he is believable as a guy beaten down inside and outside the ring.
 Payne is on a career roll, leaving behind his lighter characters.
 There is never a dull moment.
 The boxer's volatile temper, blunt dialogue, and realistic action catapult the film above the average film noir.
 I found the opening boxing scenes more believable than the over-the-top Rocky Balboa bouts.
-Though both films seem to use the same sound effect of punching a cardboard box with a throw pillow inside.
-Because of the potential permanent eye damage during his championship fight, Payne's heavyweight career comes to an end.
-Three years on he is now a taxi driver with dreams of owning his own service station.
-His wife, Peggie Castle, is a nagging, unsympathetic wife who blames him for her lack of social importance and her personal career crusher.
-Owning a lowly gas station is the last round for her.
-Castle is already two-timing with a jewel thief, Brad Dexter.
-No secret to Payne.
+Though both films seem to use the same sound effect of punching a cardboard box with a pillow inside.
+Because of the potential loss of sight in one eye during his championship fight, Payne's heavyweight career comes to an end.
+Three years on, he is now a taxi driver with dreams of owning his own service station.
+His wife, Peggie Castle, is a nagging, unsympathetic woman who blames him for her lack of social importance and her personal career crusher.
+Owning a lowly gas station is the "last round" for her.
+Castle is already two-timing with a jewel thief and murderer, Brad Dexter.
+No secret to Payne after witnessing their passionate embrace.

 No comments: